arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 <img src="/img/santiagonewharvest.jpeg" width="100%"/>

-> > _Santiago Campuzano.
+> > _"What if you could have something in the middle, where you have a composite of plant plus mammalian tissue?"
 Photo taken from LinkedIn_

 Santiago Campuzano is a New Harvest Fellow working on his Masters student at the University of Ottawa at the Dr. Andrew Pelling Lab.

 **1. How did you first hear about the field?**

 I have a degree in food science from the University of British Columbia, and I started getting concerned with the effects that agriculture had on the environment.
 I started looking for ways to help alleviate that.
 At that point, I ran into a [TEDtalk](//www.youtube.com/watch?v=7gXq1ml6B1E) by Andras [Forgacs, Founder and CEO of [Modern Meadow](//www.modernmeadow.com/)] where he discussed the idea of 3D printing tissue and [leather](//www.cell.ag/lab-grown-clothing/) for the first time.

-> > _"What if you could have something in the middle, where you have a composite of plant plus mammalian tissue?"_

 So that was it!
 After that, I started looking into ways to incorporate my food science knowledge into this field and how I could use that to get my foot through the door with cell ag.
 I ran into New Harvest, and that’s how it pretty much all started.